Slashdot Asks: How Do You Know a Developer is Doing a Good Job?

 From what I have seen in the industry, it is very simple: Either there are no senior developers that deserve the name, or they are not asked on anything that is "management".

 I fully agree with you.
 The job to evaluate technological skills must always be done by a chief engineer (or equivalent).
 If you do not have a chief engineer, then you cannot evaluate the technological skills of people, and that is it.
 Other engineering disciplines do understand this.
-But "coders" are often not even viewed as engineers
+But "coders" are often not even viewed as engineers these days, which is just plain stupid and just another facet of the same problem.

+I think I've always been quite lucky in that respect, whether working at small companies or large, public sector or private, I've always found that development's opinion has at least been deeply respected.
+We've always been recognised as the money makers so there's always been an inherent fear about interfering with us unnecessarily.

+I wonder what the difference is?
+I've worked as a developer in a few fields - engineering, defence, medical, and finance so I don't think it's a field specific issue.
+Maybe cult

 Re: (Score:2)